libuv/libuv/README.md

     make builddir_name=/path/to/builddir

+To build a shared object:

+    make libuv.so  # libuv.dylib on OS X

 To build with Visual Studio run the vcbuild.bat file which will checkout the GYP code into build/gyp and generate the uv.sln and related files.